Who would ever think that a Dalek of all things could become a hero before this?

 Sec: I WILL TA-KE TH-AT AS A CHA-LLEN-GE.

-He then proceeds to kick Kyouko's butt up and down the alley with nothing but his plunger arm.
+- He then proceeds to kick Kyouko's butt up and down the alley with nothing but his plunger arm.

-Unexplained Recovery: Sec, obviously.
+- Unexplained Recovery: Sec, obviously.
 Absolutely no indication of how he managed to survive is given, or how he managed to get his casing back, or how his previous condition was negated.
 Lampshaded at once, with Sec promptly deciding that he doesn't want to know how he managed to survive.

 Dalek Sec wasnt quite near the I-will-kill-everyone-on-this-planet-with-their-own-internal-organs stage yet, but he was certainly getting there.

-Noted slightly earlier that what a human considers "Unstoppable Rage," is merely "Miffed," to a Dalek.
+- Noted slightly earlier that what a human considers "Unstoppable Rage," is merely "Miffed," to a Dalek.
 If any other life form in existence felt what a Dalek considers unstoppable rage, they would explode.

-Subverted with Dalek Sec, and the subversion is justified: increased age means more combat experience, so having survived a very long time is a badge of honor for him.
-Also, he wants to restore his race eventually, and given his first attempts to create Dalek Embryos (in Daleks in Manhattan) and his first attempt at making a casing (chapter two of this story), he's probably gonna be around for a while...
+- Subverted with Sec, and the subversion is justified: increased age means more combat experience, so having survived a very long time is a badge of honor for him.
+Also, he wants to restore his race eventually, and given his first attempts to create Dalek Embryos (in Daleks in Manhattan) and his first attempt at making a casing (chapter two of this story), he's probably gonna be around for a while.